trilitech/tezos-developer-docs/src/pages/tutorials/build-an-nft-marketplace/index.md

 The goal is to showcase how to extend an existing smart contract and build a frontend on top of it.

-The wine marketplace has additional features on top of the generic NFT contract :
+The wine marketplace has additional features on top of the generic NFT contract:

 - Mint new wine bottles
 - Update wine bottle metadata details